Hole 1: 510 yard Par 5 “Slide”

 Hole 3: 389 yard Par 4 “Road Hole”

 A good tee shot is needed here on our version of the Road Hole.
 OB again on the left and a fairway trap is hidden on the left side.
-A large ash tree sits in the fairway just inside the 100 yard marker.
+A large ash tree sits off the fairway just inside the 100 yard marker.
 The green is relatively flat with a sand trap on the right side.
 OB behind the green.

 Hole 4: 355 yard Par 4 “Hundie Hill”